-b.
+- b.
 Would your project affect the potential use of solar energy by adjacent properties?

-If so, generally describe. [help]
+If so, generally describe. [help] No - c.

-No

-c.
 What kinds of energy conservation features are included in the plans of this proposal?
-List other proposed measures to reduce or control energy impacts, if any: [help]
+List other proposed measures to reduce or control energy impacts, if any: [help] The project will meet the requirements of the Washington State Energy Code.

-7. Environmental health
+6. Environmental health